Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 “Pride vs Humility” Resources, Videos, and Charts for Kids

 It’s never too early to teach the concepts of pride and humility to kids.
-It’s best not to let them “live and learn” on their own, especially in the modern internet age of social media and artificial intelligence.
+It’s best not to let them “live and learn” alone, especially in the modern internet age of social media and artificial intelligence.

 “Pride vs Humility” Activities for Kids

-There are many activities that can help kids fully understand the differences between pride and humility.
+Many activities can help kids fully understand the differences between pride and humility.
 Try the following ideas for starters.

-Soon, you and your child will be creating new spontaneous activities on your own.
-We’re creating the next generation of amazing young people here!
+Soon, you and your child will be creating new spontaneous activities independently.
+We’re creating the next generation of outstanding young people here!

 Activity #1